Bay Beach Amusement Park: History

-In 2006, 46 acre of land west of the Bay Beach boundary was purchased to upgrade and expand the park.
-Plans include tearing down and replacing the original Ferris wheel, replacing the Scat with a new ride, and expanding the train tracks to circle the enlarged acreage.
+In 2006, 46 acre of land west of the park boundary was purchased to upgrade and expand the park.
+Plans included replacing the original Ferris wheel and expanding the tracks of the park's train ride to circle the enlarged acreage.
 On March 2, 2010, the city of Green Bay approved the purchase of the nearly century-old Zippin Pippin wooden roller coaster from Memphis, Tennessee, where it had sat derelict for five years.
-A groundbreaking took place on August 25, 2010, and construction on the Zippin Pippin began in September 2010.
-Construction was completed in April 2011 and the Zippin Pippin is now open.
+A groundbreaking took place on August 25, 2010, and construction on Zippin Pippin began in September 2010.
+Construction was completed in April 2011, and the ride opened a month later in May.

-In early 2013, a Bay Beach Master Plan was proposed.
-Phase 1 of the plan is broken into five two-year segments.
-The first is the addition of the Sea Dragon ride and expanding the train track to loop under the Zippin Pippin by 2015.
-Narrow gauged trains and 3 cars modeled after those at the Milwaukee zoo were donated in 2014, with +3000 feet of track operating for the 2015 season.
-For phase 2, in 2017 and 2018, two more rides are scheduled to arrive at the park.
-In 2017 the Falling Star Ride was introduced.
-In 2019 a 100 feet tall Ferris wheel opened.
-In 2023, the park added new thrill ride “NebulaZ.”
-In early 2024 it was announced that upgrades to several rides were planned in preparation for summer, including upgrading the bumper cars and the addition of an inclusive playground, which officially opened in June.
-Later that same year it was announced that a grant was accepted to be used towards shoreline improvements and a wildlife viewing platform.
-Construction is projected to begin sometime late 2025.
+In early 2013, an expansion plan was proposed.
+Phase 1 included the addition of the Sea Dragon ride and further expansion of the train tracks.
+Several trains and cars were donated to the park in 2014, with an additional 3,000 feet of track being added to its length for the 2015 season.
+In 2017, the Falling Star ride was introduced.
+In 2019, a 100-foot Ferris wheel opened.
+In 2023, the park added a NebulaZ ride.
+In early 2024, it was announced that upgrades to several rides were planned, including upgrading the Bumper Cars and the addition of an inclusive playground, the latter of which officially opened in June.
+Later that same year, it was announced that the park had received a grant for shoreline improvements and a wildlife viewing platform.
+Construction began in late 2025.